MarionJHolloway/hangman595/README.md

 Hangman selects a raondom word form a list.
 It asks the user to guess a letter.
 It checks if the user input is valid.
+It checks if the letter is in the word.

 ### What was the aim?